gugasanchez/theprism/README.md

 - **[Our Demo](https://www.youtube.com/watch?v=mfs1G4GwYDE)**: Experience The Prism Platform in action.
 Our demo provides a hands-on look at how users can create, mint, and translate digital art into physical products seamlessly.

-- **[Our Backend](https://the-prism-backend.vercel.app/designs)**: The Prism Backend stores and manages base64 encoded images, designed for easy frontend integration.
+- **[Our Whitepaper](https://github.com/user-attachments/files/16502782/The_Prism_Whitepaper.pdf)**: The Prism Whitepaper contains detailed information about our project and vision.

-Aqui está a seção de "Setup and Installation Guides" para seu README.md:
+- **[Our User Manuals](https://github.com/user-attachments/files/16502795/User.Manuals.pdf)**: Check out this amazing simple guide for you to learn to use The Prism.

 ## Setup and Installation Guides